tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 ## Time Series Forecasting (not in scope)
 Types
 - Univariate - one feature (eg. weight)
-- Multivariate - similar to regression with multiple features (eg. acceleration data from gyroscop on 3 axes)
+- Multivariate - similar to regression with multiple features (eg. acceleration data from gyroscope on 3 axes)

 Algorithms
 - Prophet (by Facebook) - very easy to use, good results